WallStFam/gas-optimization/Article.md

 # Gas Optimization

-//Akin introduce that we've done the research and then the experimentation as well.
+//Akin introduce that from our experience launching many NFT smart contracts and the research and then the experimentation as well.

 We've all been there.
 A new collection drops and you go and try to mint, just to find that the gas fees are much more expensive than the NFT itself.
 Jeez!